devendroid/my-notes/Android-Memo.md

 5. Loader - CursorLoader/AsynchTaskLoader
 6. JobService and Job Schedular (from lolipop)
 7. **RxJava/Andoid** - Java/Android implementation of **ReactiveX (Reactive Extensions)** ( a library for composing asynchronous and event-based programs by using observable sequences).
 Its based on **Observer Pattern**
+8. Coroutine: A lightweight thread to do asynchronous task/job.

 ### Design Patterns in Java/Android